-By coming here and reading this already shows that you care and wish to do the right thing.
-Therefore, you have little to be concerned, however, you are encouraged to see how the operation on this system happens.
-What we (good) operators need to be aware of is the few "rotten apples" that do not bother to take the time to read up on proper operating procedures, and just get on the air and blast with their "belligerency" and "bullyness".
-They are called "LIDS".
-Perhaps we can coax them into being better (nicer) Amateurs.
-There's just a few of them, fortunately.S.R.G.
+By coming here and reading this already shows that you care how you operate and want to do the right thing.
+You probably have little to be concerned about however, you are encouraged to see how good operating practice works on the system.
+What we (good operators) need to be aware of is that there area only a few "bad apples" and they just do not take the time to learn proper operatings proceedures.
+Perhaps we can show a good example.S.R.G.
 Operational Guidelines:

 Any discussions are encouraged on the system.
-The present majority subjects are on the art of radio, technical or other interesting subjects, or coordinating work projects.
+Current topics on the air include the art of radio, technical or other interesting subjects, or coordinating work projects.
 Other uses could be to contact your friends or relatives.
 In a REAL emergency the system is available for emergency traffic.
 That's what Amateur Radio is about.
 Please contact AK2O either by email ,or on the air for arrangements on long term emergency traffic, since the repeater can possibly be reconfigured to accommodate such traffic.

 The system is one repeater incorporating several voting receivers and transmitters around the area gives wide area coverage all on 147.20, via several links that are transparent to you.
 There is a slight delay for signals to get across the state, so you need to leave a little space before you start transmitting in case another station wants to say something from the far end.
 Also, when you do key-up wait a 1/4 second before talking to avoid your first word from being cut off at the far end.
 As technology and funds permit this delay can be reduced.

-The System does not use a beeper, (electronic "leash") which was intended to remind folks to leave a little room for a break.
+The System does not use a beeper, "courtesy" tone or any other form of an electronic "leash" which was intended to remind folks to leave a little room for a break.
 For responsible folks this is not a problem.
 A second or two pause is fine.
 Beepers could be used in the future for system status, however, presently is redundant, distracting and unnecessary.

 The 3 minute time-out resets on the (user) input signal absence.
 The repeater's long tail, avoids the carrier being dropped out for each transmission, and thus avoids another squelch "burst" in your speaker.
 Therefore, you don't have to let it drop, just a short pause between transmissions is fine.
 There are several stations that share this frequency with you, so you should ID (FCC required) when you bring up the repeater.
 You should ID at the beginning of a contact, every 10 minutes, and at the end.
 It's redundant, annoying and unnecessary to ID for every transmission.

 Your radio needs to be compatible with the system by running deviation at 5 KHz (maximum) and avoiding excessive mic gain with voice average around 4 KHz.
 DTMF should be 3 KHz.
 CTCSS should be less than 750 Hz preferably 300 Hz.
 Eastside CTCSS works down to 200 Hz.
 The newer style radios typically have way too much microphone sensitivity.
 This is what you DO NOT need in a noisy, mobile environment.
 Usually a 5-10K resistor installed in series with the mic element takes care of the problem.
 The A.R.R.L. publications have lots of good operational ideas.
-Books are available at your Amateur Radio (mail order) store.
+Books are available at your amateur radio (mail order) store.
 Or ask a control operator for help.
-If you have blasty, offensive audio you may be called to correct the condition.
+If you have over modulated, loud, offensive audio you may be called to correct the condition.

 Make your "QSO" (contact/conversation) interesting and meaningful.
 That doesn't mean you can't have fun and razzing your friends in that environment.
 This is fine because all parties concerned are having fun in a "rowdy" contact/roundtable.
 These folks engaged in such conversation expect to be razzed and snotty comments made.
 It's just part of the fun between these folks.
 When you monitor the repeater you'll observe this.
 If you do not have great people skills or otherwise a little nervous about joining a "rowdy" conversation, most of us on here will "turn it down" to your level of friendliness.
 Therefore, it's not necessary to wait until the conversation is done to get on the air.
 Just say your callsign between transmissions.
 For "newbies" use common sense to start with and go from there.
 If the subject(s) are interesting "rag-chews" and "round tables" are fine.
 Don't feel rushed to get off, if the others are enjoying interesting discussions.
 There's a small group here with a good sense of humor.